-The individuals who served as members of the Compensation/Management Development Committee during the year ended December 31, 2011 are Robert H. Rock, Chairman, Patricia C. Barron, Donald R. Caldwell, Edwin J. Delattre and Jeffry D. Frisby, each of whom is an "independent" director.
-No member of the Compensation/Management Development Committee is or was an employee, or is or ever was an officer, of Quaker in 2011.
-During 2011, no executive officer of Quaker served as a director or a member of the compensation committee of another company, one of whose executive officers serves as a member of Quaker's Board of Directors or Compensation/Management Development Committee.
+The individuals who served as members of the Compensation/Management Development Committee during the year ended December 31, 2012 are Robert H. Rock, Chairman, Patricia C. Barron, Donald R. Caldwell, Edwin J. Delattre and Jeffry D. Frisby, each of whom is an "independent" director.
+No member of the Compensation/Management Development Committee was, during fiscal 2012, or had previously been, an officer or employee of Quaker or its subsidiaries nor, except as disclosed in "Related Party Transactions" below, had any material interest in a transaction with Quaker or a business relationship with, or any indebtedness to, Quaker, in each case that would require disclosure under applicable rules of the SEC.
+During 2012, no executive officer of Quaker served as a director or a member of the compensation committee of another company, one of whose executive officers served as a member of Quaker's Board of Directors or Compensation/Management Development Committee.